tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 Open the Jupyter notebook, and go through the demo line by line, pausing for questions and highlighting these points.

-* We start by importing the `spcacy` library and loading the language model before using spaCy's various NLP tools.
+* We start by importing the `spaCy` library and loading the language model before using spaCy's various NLP tools.
 If the text we wanted to analyze were in a different language, we would need to load a different model.

   ```python
   # Import spaCy library